 Documents are securely shredded and recycled by ASDD Document Destruction, a branch of the Tempe nonprofit, the Centers for Habilitation, which provides support and opportunities for people with physical and developmental disabilities.

-Styrofoam (Not at January event.
+Styrofoam (NOT at January or August events.
 Only April and November Zero Waste Days.)

-We will take styrofoam (packaging blocks, materials and peanuts only (no water soluable).
+We will take Styrofoam (packaging blocks, materials and peanuts only (no water soluble).
 Unable to take egg cartons, cups, plates or trays.

-Building materials (Not at January event.
+Building materials (NOT at January or August events.
 Only April and November Zero Waste Days.)